“Life is not measured by the breaths we take but by the moments that take our breaths away.”

 Those dunes grow fast, I tell you.

-For now it’s still a national park, a place that fills any visitor with a feeling of awe.
+The dunes of Lençois Maranhenses are a landscape that fills any visitor with a feeling of awe.
 However, I do hope that the dunes will stop advancing at some point in time and won’t turn Brazil’s Northeast into China’s Taklamakan Desert, which has continued to push forward to the point where it has become a plague.

 We went skinny-dipping in the crystalline river underneath a pitch-black sky studded with stars.
 Silence, darkness, the two of us and the Land Cruiser with its lights glistening in the smooth surface of the river.